 When Amy Davis joined the firm in 1971 and subsequently became Drinker Biddle's first woman partner, she established the foundation for women lawyers to have prominent roles throughout the firm.
 Kathryn H. Levering started as an associate in 1976 and became the second female partner.
 She eventually became the first woman to serve as managing partner, and continues today as a key leader in the firm.

 Drinker Biddle's first African-American associate, Melvin Breaux, joined the firm in 1970 and became a partner in 1979.
 He served as mentor to Kenneth C. Frazier, who also joined as an associate and became a partner.
 Ken’s career has since taken him to Merck as its Chairman, President and CEO.

 In early 2004, Drinker Biddle established a Diversity Initiative and began creating and implementing a Diversity Strategic Plan, which is now managed by our firm-wide Diversity and Inclusion Committee.
-The firm launched its Women's Leadership Committee in 2007, which you can read about here.
+The firm launched its Women's Leadership Committee in 2007.

 Growth and Prosperity in Chicago